Vaccinations

 writer

-Whether you’re on a Roman holiday or you’re moving to Italy permanently, it’s important to be aware of the required shots ahead of time, which may be daunting.
-However, vaccinations in Italy are clear to understand and easy to access.
+Whether you’re on a Roman holiday or you’re moving to Italy permanently, it’s important to be aware of the required shots ahead of time.
+Luckily, vaccinations in Italy are clear to understand and easy to access.

 Learn more about the available vaccines and the vaccination schedule in the following sections: